Skip to main content

 Secrets

-As a consequence, Pipelines does not need to store any long lived AWS credentials, and can instead rely on the ephemeral credentials that are generated by AWS STS that grant least privilege access to the resources required for the operation it is engaging in (e.g. read access during PR open and write access during PR merge).
+As a result, Pipelines avoids storing long-lived AWS credentials and instead relies on ephemeral credentials generated by AWS STS.
+These credentials grant least-privilege access to the resources needed for the specific operation being performed (e.g., read access during a pull request open event or write access during a merge).

 generate "provider" {